adeo/lmru--tech/content/en/values/technology.md

 ---

-### 6. Software testing is as important as software development.
+### 6. Software testing has the same importance as software development.

 * Testing process start on designing product/feature requirements stage.
 * Every product team has at least one QA-engineer.